New York Arrows: Dominating players

-While the Arrows dominated the league as a team, several Arrows players gained repeated individual recognition.
+While the Arrows were the class of the MISL in its early years, several Arrows players gained repeated individual recognition.
 In his four seasons with the Arrows, Steve Zungul, "The Lord of All Indoors", regularly scored nearly five goals per game and in one instance, scored seven in a game versus the Chicago Horizons in 1981.
 His scoring exploits led to his selection as League MVP four times running.
 He was also the four time league scoring leader and a two time assists leader.
-While Zungul was head and shoulders above nearly every other player in the league, he was not the only Arrows great.
+While Zungul was far and away the best player in the league, he was not the only Arrows great.
 Shep Messing was the first championship series MVP and a perennial all star.
 His replacement, Zoltan Toth, was the 1982–1983 Goalkeeper of the Year.
 Juli Veee was an outstanding midfielder while Branko Šegota was a perennial All Star.
 However, these are merely a handful of great Arrows players.

 Decline and bankruptcy

-Though a powerhouse on the field, they were not a powerhouse at the box office.
-Shortly after the team won its fourth and final MISL title, the team was sold.
+Though a powerhouse on the field, the Arrows were mediocre at best at the box office.
+Despite four consecutive championships from 1978 to 1982 and a combined regular season record of 114-26 (.814), New York averaged only 7,049 fans for their 70 home games during their dynasty era, less than half-filling the Nassau Coliseum.
+Shortly after the team won its fourth and final MISL title in 1982, the team was sold.
 In January 1983, the team traded Steve Zungul to the San Jose Earthquakes for Gary Etherington and Gordon Hill.
-While billed as a move to "Americanize" the Arrows, it was largely a cost saving device.
-While Zungul went on to become the NASL League MVP in 1984, the Arrows collapsed and folded at the end of the season.
-The six seasons in the MISL the Arrows avg.
-6,440 per game.
+While billed as a move to "Americanize" the Arrows, it was largely a cost-saving device (especially since Hill was British).
+In the 1982-83 campaign, the Arrows could only manage a 24-24 mark, fourth place, and their first ever playoff loss, a first-round playoff exit at the hands of the Baltimore Blast.
+Zungul would go on to become the NASL League MVP in 1984; without him, the Arrows slipped even further in 1983-84, to 20-28, barely grabbing the last playoff spot in the East.
+They were eliminated in the first round by Baltimore again, with the final game (a 14-5 loss on May 9, 1984, in front of just 1,779 on Long Island) proving to be the Arrows' last contest ever.
+The Arrows' lease on the Coliseum expired on July 4, and a group of players looked into buying the club from owner David Schoenstadt.
+Instead, Schoenstadt (who also owned the MISL's Kansas City Comets) declared the Arrows bankrupt on July 19.